overlay-market/OIPs/notes/note-6.md

 <!-- pThese are effectively tokenized basis trades that users can easily swap into or out of on spot AMMs as funding rates go against their respective side or provide liquidity for on spot exchanges specializing in like-asset pairs (e.g. Magic ETH & ETH pool). -->

-These issues collectively assure that 1) the balancing mechanism will be a specialized activity, requiring ongoing maintenance and incurring technical debt, 2) the magic contracts as currently imagined do not escape issues 1-6 above, and because of issue 7 actually increase the risk to the system.
+These issues collectively assure that 1) the balancing mechanism will be a specialized activity, requiring ongoing maintenance and incurring technical debt, and yields will not be as good as they might be, thus limiting the appeal, and  2) the magic contracts as currently imagined do not escape issues 1-6 above, and because of issue 7 actually increase the risk to the system.

 Because the effectiveness of the funding mechanism is be a bottleneck for the system itself, unless these issues can be solved the system cannot scale.